 Smart Deposit – All three companies allow you make inbound and outbound transfers at any time.
 Betterment’s advanced Smart Deposit feature allows you to automatically invest any excess savings that are sitting in your bank account.
 You tell Betterment how much you want to keep in your bank account and how much you want to invest, then Betterment uses those guidelines to automatically transfers funds from your bank account to Betterment on a regular basis.
 This allows you to continue building a bigger investment portfolio without holding too much cash.

-College Planning – Wealthfront is the only firm offering detailed college planning advice (and a 529 college savings plan).
+College Planning – Wealthfront is the only firm offering detailed college planning advice (and a 529 college savings account).
 Wealthfront provides detailed financial information on every U.S. college and University.
 Their planning tool will calculate expected financial aid and help you decide how much to save each year towards college.

 Financial Planning – M1 Finance offers no financial advice.
 Betterment and Wealthfront allow you to connect all of your financial accounts (even external accounts) within your account dashboard to create a comprehensive financial plan.
 Both services will analyze your external accounts for fees, tax efficiency, and diversification, and then recommend a solution for any potential problems.

 Betterment offers a number of different financial planning features.
 First, you can create separate investment accounts for each financial goal that you have, with each account being organized in your account dashboard.
 The Betterment platform emphasizes goal-based investing and allows you to choose a separate asset allocation for each separate account.

 Portfolio Line of Credit – Wealthfront is the only robo-advisor offering a line of credit.
 Wealthfront clients with $100,000 or more invested have immediate access to the line of credit.
 There is no paperwork, credit checks, or application process.
 Just request the cash (up to 30% of the current value of your Wealthfront account) and Wealthfront sends you the money as quickly as one business day.
 The interest rate is extremely competitive (less than 5% right now) and the repayment schedule can be customized by you.